tabsdata/tutorials/t01_csv_pub_sub/README.md

 In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

-We will start by setting up the Tabsdata server and registering a publisher that reads data from a CSV file, selects some aspects of it, and publishes it as a table within the system.
-Following that, we will register a subscriber that subscribes to this published table, and exports it to the file system in a JOSN lines format.
+We will start by setting up Tabsdata and registering a publisher that reads data from a CSV file, selects some aspects of it, and publishes it as a table within the system.
+Following that, we will register a subscriber that subscribes to this published table, and exports it to the file system in a JSON format.
 We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically receives it in their external system.

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the